Does Missing Sex Mean You Miss Them?

 When the relationship ends, the pattern breaks.

-This lingering attachment is one reason breakup intimacy can feel unusually intense.
-Heightened emotion amplifies bonding signals.
+That lingering effect is one reason breakup sex can feel unusually intense.

-Sometimes You Miss Validation, Not the Person
+Sometimes You Miss Validation, Not the Person 💭

 Intimacy is rarely just physical.

-It’s being chosen.
+- It’s being chosen

-You may miss feeling desired.
+You may miss how it felt to be desired.

-Physical Intimacy Leaves a Longer Echo
+Physical Intimacy Leaves a Longer Echo 🕰️

 You can intellectually accept incompatibility.